Akshaykomar890/Notes/README.md

-Welcome to the Kotlin Notes App repository!
+Welcome to the Notes App

 This project showcases a powerful yet straightforward application built entirely in Kotlin, leveraging CRUD (Create, Read, Update, Delete) operations with SQL for efficient data management.

 ◉Features: